GitauHarrison/notes/databases/postgresql.md

 ## Why Use a Database

-Today, with the growth of Internet of Things, businesses are able to collect massive amounts of data.
+Today, with the growth of Internet of Things, businesses are able to collecting massive amounts of data.
 Forward-thinking organizations are making use of databases to go beyond basic data storage and transactions to analyze vast quantities of data.
 As a result, they are able to make better business decisions and become more agile and scalable.

 ## History of PostgreSQL